 The Redevelopment Authority consists of five city residents who are appointed by the Mayor to serve a term of five years.
-The purpose of the Redevelopment Authority is to: 1) promote the elimination of blighted areas and supply decent housing; 2) replan such areas that are certified by the Lancaster City Planning Commission; 3) contract with private, corporate, or governmental entities for the redevelopment of blighted areas by purchase, gift, or eminent domain; and 5) contract with private, corporate, or governmental entities for the redevelopment of commercial, industrial properties.
+The purpose of the Redevelopment Authority is to: 1) promote the elimination of blighted areas and supply decent housing; 2) replan such areas that are certified by the Lancaster City Planning Commission; 3) contract with private, corporate, or governmental entities for the redevelopment of blighted commercial, industrial, or residential areas; 4) acquire properties in blighted areas by purchase, gift, or eminent domain; and 5) contract with private, corporate, or governmental entities desiring to provide funding for the redevelopment of commercial, industrial, or residential properties.
 The Redevelopment Authority operates on a fiscal year ending December 31.